ziutek/ziutek.github.io/_posts/2018-04-14-go_on_very_small_hardware2.md

 ### The Ultimate Blinky

-The *Blinky* is hardware equivalent of *Hello, World!* Once we have a Morse encoder we can easly combine both to obtain the *Ultimate Blinky* program:
+The *Blinky* is hardware equivalent of *Hello, World!* program.
+Once we have a Morse encoder we can easly combine both to obtain the *Ultimate Blinky* program:

 ```go
 package main